3 Orientation

 src/main/backend

 All other files under this directory represent the application back-end.
 All the files are used and distributed in source form.
 The Kiss system compiles them at runtime but does not save the compiled form.
-Updates to files under this directory take affect immediately on a running system.
+Updates to files under this directory take effect immediately on a running system.

 3.2 Front-end Application Files